tombroomfield/tombroomfield.github.io/_posts/2016-02-07-communicating-intent-the-perpetually-misunderstood-bang(!).md

 As software projects grow, being able to demonstrate your intention to other developers through clear and reasonable code is paramount.
 In this series I cover short tips to do just that.

 Today we cover the bang(!) symbol.
-In my opinion is one of the most common, yet misunderstood tactic for communicating intent to other developers.
-When used correctly, it can avoid a lot of potential issues often encountered in large projects.
+In my opinion is one of the most common, yet misunderstood tactics for communicating intent to other developers.
+While subtle, it can actually be pretty useful when used consistently.

 The first thing to remember is that the `!` in ruby, at the end of a method name, such as `save!` does nothing special on it's own.
 It forms part of the method name and it's only purpose is to communicate something else about what that method might do.